-The U.S. Government CAN (and does) Deport Permanent Residents (Green Card Holders)
+The U.S. Government CAN (and Does) Deport Permanent Residents

-According to the most recent statistics, in 2014 the U.S. government deported 102,224 people living in the U.S. (as opposed to those removed at the border).
+According to the most recent statistics, in 2020, the U.S. government deported 185,884 people living in the U.S. (opposed to those removed at the border).

 Although the statistics released by the government do not specifically state how many of those deportations were permanent residents, you might be surprised to find out how little it takes for green card holders to end up in deportation proceedings.